 Another great tool for understanding diverse user groups, it enables the researcher to gather large and diverse information in less time.
-These surveys and questionnaires can be created using tools like Google Docs, Wufoo or emails.
+You can create these surveys and questionnaires by using tools like Google Docs, Wufoo, or emails.

-In card sorts, users are given a set of terms to be categorized accordingly.
+In card sorts, users should have a set of terms to be categorized accordingly.
 Divided into two sub-categories, when users are given category names it’s called closed card sort.
 When users create their own categories, it’s called open card sort.
 This tool explains the hierarchy user perceives of the given content.

 Tree Tests are useful in gathering information to evaluate and validate the application architecture and design assumptions.
 While the users say the whole process of task execution out loud, they do not however select actions on a screen.
 They instead will keep moving to the next level of the site map.
-This test helps in evaluating if the defined categories and information under them are correctly placed.
+This test helps in evaluating if the categories you defined and the information under them are correct or not.